-President Macron urges UEFA to scrap Champions League revamp
+President Macron angers UEFA over Champions League outburst

-PARIS (AP) — French President Emmanuel Macron on Tuesday joined the resistance against plans to turn the Champions League into a largely closed off competition.
+PARIS (AP) — French President Emmanuel Macron angered the head of European football on Tuesday by using a speech at a FIFA reception to denounce a proposal to transform the Champions League into a largely closed competition.

+Macron’s criticism at an opening event for the Women’s World Cup was delivered in front of UEFA President Aleksander Ceferin, who told The Associated Press it was “clear interference of politics in sports.”

-The intervention adds to pressure on UEFA to abandon the concept being championed by elite clubs determined to lock in their positions in European soccer’s premier competition from 2024.
+Macron’s comments, based on Ceferin’s account, echoed a public intervention by the French leader earlier Tuesday when he urged UEFA to abandon the concept being championed by elite clubs determined to lock in their positions in the Champions League from 2024.

+The media was not invited to the reception and the address by Macron at the Grand Palais in the French capital.

+“During his speech he was mentioning UEFA and saying that we should be careful about changes of the Champions League and that solidarity is important,” Ceferin told the AP from the event.
+“The president’s speech was a clear interference of politics in sports which surprised us very much.”

 “We must defend our model, our clubs,” Macron said, “and I think it’s not a good idea to sacrifice the viability of our model for the benefit of some at the European level.”